MADHANKUMAR68/aws-cloudwatch-project/README.md

 STEP4 :Check your instance state in cloudwatch its already get spike the cpuutilization..

-STEP4 :Check your mail and confirm the notification from AWS..
+STEP5 :Check your email and confirm the notification from AWS..

 that's it..